 - That have had bleeding complications with blood thinners

 - Have not been able to regularly take blood thinners

 - Have frequent falls or are at high risk for falling

 - Are having difficulty keeping their blood thin enough

-- Have high risk occupations, have lifestyles which would make taking blood thinners risky
+- Have high-risk occupations, have lifestyles that would make taking blood thinners risky

 - Do not wish to or cannot take blood thinners for the rest of their lives,

 - Need multiple blood thinners due to heart artery disease, increasing their bleeding risk significantly

 - Each patient is different and should discuss this in detail with their doctor to see if they would qualify.